-Dorian menaces Bahamas after becoming catastrophic category 5 hurricane
+Dorian strikes Bahamas after becoming catastrophic category 5 hurricane

 Meanwhile, a new tropical storm has formed southwest of Mexico and is expected to become a hurricane on Monday.
 Tropical Storm Juliette is 455 miles (735 km) from Manzanillo, Mexico, with maximum sustained winds of 45 mph (75 kph), the NHC said on Sunday.

-Reporting by Gabriella Borter in Titusville; Additional reporting by Zachary Fagenson in Jacksonsville and Anthony Esposito in Mexico City; Writing by Lisa Shumaker; Editing by Dale Hudson and Daniel Wallis
+Reporting by Gabriella Borter in Titusville; Additional reporting by Peter Szekely in New York and Zachary Fagenson in Jacksonsville; Writing by Lisa Shumaker; Editing by Dale Hudson and Daniel Wallis